webXcerpt/openCPQ-odoo/doc/test-env-setup.md

 	    --database=odoo_test1 \
 		--db-filter="^odoo" \
 	    --addons-path=./addons,../openCPQ-odoo \
-		-u product_opencpq,product_opencpq_layout
+		-i product_opencpq,product_opencpq_layout
-	  ### Does "-u" accept a comma-separated list?
+	  ### -i installs the specified modules and their dependancies.
+	  ### You could do this manually in the Browser as well
 	  ```
   - Start Firefox or Chrome and open `localhost:8069`.
 	- Login with user and password "admin".
 	  (Let your browser remember these credentials.)
     - Open the "Apps" page.
-	  - Clear the search field and enter "sales".
-	    Click the "Install" button of the "Sales Management" box.
-	  - Clear the search field and enter "openCPQ".
+	  - Note, that the following Modules are already installed: "sales",
-	    Click the "Install" buttons in the two boxes "product_opencpq" and
+	    "product_opencpq" and "product_opencpq_layout"
-	    "product_opencpq_layout".
 	- Activate variants by selecting
 	  "Sales" > "Configuration" > "Settings" > "Products" > "Product Variants" >
 	  "Products can have several attributes, ..."